OpenDSA/OpenDSA-stable/RST/source/Glossary.rst

       cost of additional storage, or reduce storage at the cost of additional processing time.

+   spatial application
+      An application what has spatial aspects.
+In particular, an application that stores records that need to be searched by location.

+   spatial attribute
+      An attribute of a record that has a position in space, such as the coordinate.

+   spatial data structure
+      A data structure designed to support efficient processing when a :term:`spatial attribute` is used as the key.
+In particular, a data structure that supports efficient search by location, or finds all records within a given region.

    stable
       A sorting algorithm is said to be stable if it does not change the relative ordering of records with identical key values.